PSLmodels/blog/_posts/2021-04-05-demo-day-11-stacked-revenue-estimates.md

 Or one could store the individual income tax and payroll tax revenue impacts separately (rather than return the combined values as in the example notebook).
 Additional outputs (even the full set of microdata after each provision is applied) can be stored for even more analysis.

-In the future, look for [Tax-Brain](https://github.com/PSLmodels/Tax-Brain) to add stacked revenue estimates to it's capabilities.
+In the future, look for [Tax-Brain](https://github.com/PSLmodels/Tax-Brain) to add stacked revenue estimates to its capabilities.
 It'll still be important for users to carve up their full list of policy changes into sets of provisions as we did in Steps 1 and 2 above, but Tax-Brain will then take care of the rest behind the scenes.